atredennick/HarvestTheory/README.md

 Effects of Tree Harvest on the Stable-State Dynamics of Savanna and Forest
 =============

-Code to reproduce figures in Tredennick and Hanan, in review.
+Code to reproduce figures in Tredennick and Hanan in press, _American Naturalist_.
 The core model, ``SFG_ModelFunction``, is an extension of the model presented by Staver et al. 2011, _Ecology_  (http://www.esajournals.org/doi/abs/10.1890/10-1684.1) and Staver and Levin 2012, _American Naturalist_ (http://www.jstor.org/stable/10.1086/666648).

 The abstract of our paper:
 >Contemporary theory on the maintenance and stability of the savanna biome has